nikokozak/p5_template/README.md

 ## Structure
 The basic structure in `src` is as follows:
-`index.ts` - basic scene setup, holds meshes, scene, etc. Root of the project.
+`index.ts` - basic scene setup.
-`params.ts` - params that we might want to access across many files, like the width and height of the project.
-`utils.ts` - setup and other utils to remove complexity from `index.ts`.

 ## Details
 For ease of use, the following assumptions are made:
 1. "Development" mode is hardcoded into `webpack.config.js`.
 2. No html webpack plugin is provided.
 Instead, a base html file is included in `dist/index.html`.
-3. Threejs is bundled in with anything in `src`.
+3. P5.js is bundled in with anything in `src`.
 Make sure to separate vendor files in production.
 4. Only two `npm run` commands are provided: `dev` and `build`.
 Both run in dev mode, alter to your heart's content.
-5. Threejs template is full-window, and includes omnidirectional controls.
+5. P5.js template is a small 100x100px canvas, and includes a white ellipse.